serebit/LoggerKt/README.md

 [![License][license]](https://www.apache.org/licenses/LICENSE-2.0.html)
 [![Donate][paypal]](https://paypal.me/gdeadshot)

 Logkat is a simple, lightweight Kotlin logger with an idiomatic runtime configurator.
+This is only meant to be used for my own projects, and as such, I make *no* guarantees for backwards compatibility.

 ## Usage
 To write a log message, just invoke one of the methods on the `Logger` class.
 Each method corresponds to a different